luguoxiang/text-classfication/spark-scala/README.md

 # text-classfication using Spark ML and Hadoop yarn cluster

-Put documents which need to be classfied under a directory of Hadoop HDFS, which each sub directory contains all documents belonging to certain category(The documents should use utf-8 encoding.)
+Put documents which need to be classfied under a directory of Hadoop HDFS, which each sub directory contains all documents belonging to certain category

 ```
 mvn package